tappasarn/ci-hands-on-workshop/documentation/codeQuality/README.md

     - '.gradle'

 ```
-5. At this point, if you are still enable travis ci build process for branches, you can push your project into GitHub sever and see SonarCloud is being execute by TravisCI.
+4. At this point, if you are still enable travis ci build process for branches, you can push your project into GitHub server and see SonarCloud is being execute by TravisCI.
 ![sonarcloud with single branch](https://user-images.githubusercontent.com/11821799/46581358-5d415000-ca61-11e8-8526-f6e684425f34.png)

-6. Now similar to the build process that we have done earlier in this workshop, we would want to execute them on each of our pull request to protect our master branch and here is how.
+5. Now similar to the build process that we have done earlier in this workshop, we would want to execute them on each of our pull request to protect our master branch and here is how.

-7. Generate GitHub's personal access token so SonarCould can give comment to your code in a pull request.
+6. Generate GitHub's personal access token so SonarCould can give comment to your code in a pull request.
     1. Go to developer settings
     ![github dev setting](https://user-images.githubusercontent.com/11821799/46256677-0de6a700-c4d8-11e8-9cf8-cb24649f10a2.png)